jstetich/Lake_Water_Quality_sum/Analysis/Sebago-Lake-Details-Analysis.md

 consistent across regions (or, presumably, across Stations).

-Note that Big Bay North, Big Bay West, and South Central have limited samples from the last 10 years or so, While Jordan Bay has little data from before 1990.
+Note that Big Bay North, Big Bay West, and South Central have limited samples from the last 10 years or so, while Jordan Bay has little data from before 1990.
 We may want to limit data at some point to simplify analyses.